| Title: | Input/Output 'SomaScan' Data |

 Standard deviation

-Median absolute deviation (mad()
+Median absolute deviation (mad())

-Interquartile range (IQR()
+Interquartile range (IQR())

-method is used for sub-setting a soma_adat
+The S3 Extract() method is used for sub-setting a soma_adat

-object and relies heavily on the [
+object and relies heavily on the [ method that maintains the soma_adat

-attributes intact and subsets the Col.Meta
+attributes intact and subsets the Col.Meta so that it is consistent

 with the newly created object.